Fixed-Time Parameter Adaptation for Safe Control Synthesis: Robust Adaptive Safety

-We now formalize the robust-adaptive CBF (raCBF) condition for forward-invariance of sets $S$ and $S_r$, defined in \eqref{set} and \eqref{set robust}. \begin{Theorem} Consider a dynamical system belonging to the class of nonlinear, control-affine systems described by \eqref{uncertain system}, and a subset of the safe set, $S_r \subseteq S$, defined by \eqref{set robust}.
-Under the premises of Corollary \ref{Cor: upper bound parameter error}, the set $S_r$ is rendered forward-invariant if the parameter estimates, $\hat{\boldsymbol{\theta}}$, are adapted according to \eqref{eq: FxT Estimation Law} and there exists a control input, $\boldsymbol{u}$, for which the following condition holds $\forall \boldsymbol{x} \in S_r$, $\forall t \geq 0$:
+In what follows, the robust, adaptive CBF condition for forward-invariance of set $S$ is formalized. \begin{Theorem} Consider a dynamical system of the form \eqref{uncertain system}, and the set $S$ defined by \eqref{eq.safe_set}.
+Under the premises of Corollary \ref{Cor: upper bound parameter error}, the set $S$ is rendered forward-invariant if the parameter estimates, $\hat{\boldsymbol{\theta}}$, are adapted via \eqref{eq: FxT Estimation Law} and there exists a control input, $\boldsymbol{u}$, for which the following holds $\forall \boldsymbol{x} \in S$, $\forall t \geq 0$: